sylaspg/grasp-continuum/README.md

 #### Customizing the build

 By default the `Makefile` is designed to use `gfortran`.
-The variables affecting GRASP builds are defined and documented at the beginning of the `Makefile`.
+The variables affecting GRASPC builds are defined and documented at the beginning of the `Makefile`.

 For the user it should never be necessary to modify the `Makefile` itself.
 Rather, a